openregister/specification/content/blob-def.md

 * String: `0x75`

 ***
-NOTE: The item hashing algorithm is an implementation of the [objecthash](https://github.com/benlaurie/objecthash) algorithm.
+NOTE: The blob hashing algorithm is an implementation of the [objecthash](https://github.com/benlaurie/objecthash) algorithm.
 ***